Li-HsuanChien/Online_course_app/README.md

     ```bash
         docker run -p 8000:8000 <insert-your-own-image-name>
     ```
+4. The application will be listening to `http://localhost:8000/` by default.

+5. Create super user by executing:

+    ```bash
+    python manage.py createsuperuser
+    ```

-4. Direct to `http://localhost:8000/admin` to utilize django admin tool to set up courses and users.
+6. Direct to `http://localhost:8000/admin` to utilize django admin tool to set up courses and users.

-5. Direct to `http://localhost:8000/onlinecourse` to use the main application
+7. Direct to `http://localhost:8000/onlinecourse` to use the main application

 ## Usage
   **Course Management:**